 There are two parts:

-client which connects to the corresponding attestor, proves it owns a specific TPM and then sends a sealed Key that can only be decoded by that client.
+• verifier: a gRPC client which connects to the corresponding attestor, and the attestor proves it owns a specific TPM.
+Once complete, the verifier will send a sealed RSA or AES Key that can only be decoded by that client.

 As you can see, the whole protocol is rather complicated but hinges on being able to trust the initial Endorsement Key.
 As mentioned, this is normally done by validating that the EndorsementPublic certificate is infact real and signed by a 3rd party (eg, the manufacturer of the TPM).
 In the case of google’s shielded vTPM, it is signed by google’s subordinate CA and includes information about the VM’s instance_id value.
 This protocol also “validates” the PlatformCA which itself includes a reference (serial# reference) to the EndorsementKey.
 I suppose it can contain the hash of the EKcert as another attribute…